-Greetings from Eastwood Parish Church of Scotland, located at the foot of Mansewood Road, where it meets Thornliebank Road.
+Greetings from Eastwood Parish Church of Scotland, located at the foot of Mansewood Road, where it meets Thornliebank Road, in the south-side of Glasgow.
 Our church building is just a short way up the hill behind the halls.
 We worship every Sunday at 11.15am.

 We are a committed, hardworking, friendly and lively church family where everyone is valued and made welcome.
 We strive to be a major part of the immediate community life around the parish of Eastwood and aim to serve both young and old.
 Everyone is welcome at our clubs and activities.
 Please feel free to join us, you do not need to be a church member, just come along any time or contact us if you require more information.
 We can offer a worship space where everyone can feel valued and welcome.

 We would be delighted to welcome you and yours to any of our services and activities at Eastwood.

 Please note that our Church Buildings are now closed as per the instruction of the Scottish Government.
 Please see the letter from our Minister below.

 At the beginning of a new year, I want to take some time to write to you following the First Minister of Scotland’s statement to the Holyrood Parliament on 4 January 2021.
 With a significant increase in the number of positive COVID-19 tests throughout the country, we now find ourselves in a similar lockdown as we were in during the spring of 2020.

 Regrettably, yet necessary at this time, all services and activities that take place in our Church buildings are now suspended until further notice.
 The Church website will be updated to reflect this.

 We will continue to worship together on Sunday mornings on ZOOM.
 Please note that from this coming Sunday – 10 January 2020 – this service will begin at 11.15 am, with the room being ‘open’ from 11am.
 There will also be a pre-recorded, short act of worship on our Church website, YouTube channel and Facebook page on Sunday afternoons.